Lately, Canon's leadership in the field of imaging

 I've added professional tennis as another significant interest.

 Had my interests been different, I might have chosen differently.
-As it happens, I still

 have the same interests today, and if I were starting over again I